Lectio: 23rd Sunday of ordinary time (B)

 Mark 7:35: The result of the healing

-All at once, the ears of the deaf man were opened, his tongue was loosed and the man began to speak correctly.
+All at once, the deaf man’s ears were opened, his tongue was loosed, and the man began to speak correctly.
 Jesus desires that people might open their ears and loosen their tongues!
 Today too!
 In many places, because of an authoritarian attitude on the part of religious powers, people have been silenced and do not speak.
 It is very important that people regain the power of speech within the Church in order to express their experience of God and thus enrich all, including the clergy.

 Mark 7:36: Jesus does not want any publicity

-Jesus commands that no one tell of that which took place.
+Jesus commands that no one talk about what took place.
 However, there is an exaggerated importance attached to Mark’s Gospel’s prohibition to spread the news of the healing, as if Jesus had a secret that had to be kept.
 In fact, sometimes Jesus tells people not to spread news of a healing (Mk 1:44; 5:43; 7:36; 8:26).
 He asks for silence, but gets the opposite effect.
-The more he forbids, the more the Good News is spread (Mk 1:28.45; 3:7-8; 7:36-37).
-On the other hand, many times, in most cases, Jesus did not ask for silence concerning a miracle.
-Once he even asked for publicity (Mk 5:19).
+The more He forbids, the more the Good News is spread (Mk 1:28.45; 3:7-8; 7:36-37).
+On the other hand, in most cases Jesus did not ask for silence concerning a miracle.
+Once He even asked for publicity (Mk 5:19).

 Mark 7:37: The praise of the people

-All were in admiration and said: «He has done all things well!» (Mk 7:37).
-This statement recalls the creation: “God saw all he had made, and indeed it was very good!”
+All were in admiration and said, “He has done all things well!”
+(Mk 7:37).
+This statement recalls the creation: “God saw all He had made, and indeed it was very good!”
 (Gen 1:31).
-In spite of the prohibition, those who had witnessed the healing began to proclaim that which they had seen, expressing the Good News in the brief form: “He has done all things well!”
-It is useless to prohibit them talking.
+In spite of the prohibition, those who had witnessed the healing began to proclaim what they had seen, expressing the Good News in the brief form: “He has done all things well!”
+It is useless to prohibit them from talking.
 The inner power of the Good News is such that it spreads itself!
-Whoever has experienced Jesus, has to tell others, whether s/he likes it or not!
+Whoever has experienced Jesus has to tell others, whether s/he likes it or not!

 ii) Information on the internal divisions of Mark’s Gospel